MonaTem/anthology/README.md

 ## ANTHOLOGY WEBSITE FOR NEW AGE OF STORYTELLING ANTHOLOGY, STORYZONE

--This is a React, Redux front end for the Storyzone Anthology website.
+- This is a React, Redux front end for the Storyzone Anthology website.

--Only dynamic page is the author page
+- Only dynamic page is the author page

 - No server back end for now, author data stored in JSON in front end data folder